Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 #### Operational Mechanics
 - **Prompt construction**: Builds per-column analytic “cards” from `report.json`, masks PII, and crafts system/user prompts, hashing them for provenance.
+- **NZV-aware instructions**: Loads configurable guidance from `contracts/nzv/prompt_hints.yml`, injects a low-variance paragraph (sourced from Stage 07.5 `low_variance_fields`) into the prompt, and automatically excludes context-only columns from the LLM candidate set—falling back gracefully if that empties the focus scope.
 - **LLM execution & fallback**: Calls `src.agents.llm_adapter` with configurable provider/model/temperature; when providers are unavailable, generates heuristic summaries while flagging WARN status.
 - **Heuristic enrichment**: If focus scopes remove all columns or LLM credentials are absent, the fallback layer now mines the Stage 07.5 report to highlight the top-risk columns (missingness, variance, correlation) so recommendations remain actionable instead of using placeholder text.
 - **Validation pipeline**: Uses `pydantic` models to validate summary structure (length limits, evidence keys) and collects invalid references for remediation.